datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

 **Important:**

-Because L4 load balancers do not set `X-Forwarded` headers, Ambassador will not be able to distinguish between traffic that came in to the load balancer as encrypted or cleartext.
+Because L4 load balancers do not set `X-Forwarded` headers, $productName$ will not be able to distinguish between traffic that came in to the load balancer as encrypted or cleartext.
 Because of this, **HTTP -> HTTPS redirection is not possible when terminating TLS at a L4 load balancer**.

 #### L7 load balancer (ELB or ALB)